davidoster/letsencrypt-fast/README.md

 # letsencrypt-fast
 The fastest way to test/generate/renew Let's Encrypt SSL certificates!!!

-Requires root access and a live webserver to run the script at.
+**Requires root access** and a live webserver to run the script at.

-The script must run on the live web server.
+**The script must run on the live web server.**

-It supports multiple domains/sites on the same server to obtain a valid SSL certificate!!!
+**It supports multiple domains/sites on the same server** to obtain a valid SSL certificate.

-IT DOES NOT stop the server from running in order to validate!
+**IT DOES NOT** stop the server from running in order to validate!

+If put on cron **it renews automatically 7 days before expiration**.

 These scripts are based on the excellent work of the people at https://zerossl.com/